-Prader-Willi syndrome (PWS) was the first human disorder attributed to genomic imprinting.
-It is caused by:
+Prader-Willi syndrome was the first human disorder attributed to genomic imprinting.
+It is caused by lack of expression of genes inherited from the paternal chromosome 15q11-q13 region due to :

 The opposite, ie maternal deletion or paternal uniparental disomy, causes Angelman's syndrome.

-As diagnostic testing is now available these should serve to raise suspicion and ensure that all appropriate people are tested but avoid the expense and worry of unnecessary testing.
+As diagnostic tests are now available these should serve to raise suspicion and ensure that all appropriate people are tested, but avoid the expense and worry of unnecessary testing.

 - From birth to age 3 requires 5 points including 4 major criteria.